-Meanwhile, Pandemic: Legacy is the long-term version—it’s a game that has you fighting disease in an evolving campaign that sees cities annihilated, characters killed, and deadly infections given permanent (probably silly) names.
+Meanwhile, Pandemic: Legacy is the long-term version.
+It’s a game that has you fighting disease in an evolving campaign that sees cities annihilated, characters killed, and deadly infections given permanent (probably silly) names.
 It’s now in a second season, so you can play some 24 games in your own evolving world.

-Stop me if you’ve heard this one before: one player’s a ghost and the others are psychics trying to discover who was behind their decades-old murder.
+Stop me if you’ve heard this one before: One player’s a ghost and the others are psychics trying to discover who was behind their decades-old murder.
 No?
 Good—Mysterium’s probably for you, in that case.

 Storming out of Ukraine in 2015, this game was being played untranslated and unlocalized at gaming conventions long before an English edition even made it to the shelves.
-There’s good reason for that; Mysterium is wonderfully weird.
+There’s good reason for that—Mysterium is wonderfully weird.
 The ‘ghost’ has been unfortunately murdered, and they must tell other players what happened to them using nothing but cards bearing surrealist images.
 The detective psychics are then on the clock to narrow down their pool of suspects, murder locations, and weapons.
 It’s a hilarious game of deduction with a dash of creativity, boasting the kind of play that generates more in-jokes thank we can count (though it’s not quite the same, Mysterium is also on Steam).

-This is Betrayal at House on the Hill at its best; bizarre, surprising, and gripping in equal measure.
-With randomly-selected scenarios and a modular board that results in different settings each time you play, it’s genuinely tense; you never know what’s coming next or whether you’ll survive it.
+This is Betrayal at House on the Hill at its best: Bizarre, surprising, and gripping in equal measure.
+With randomly-selected scenarios and a modular board that results in different settings each time you play, it’s genuinely tense.
+You never know what’s coming next or whether you’ll survive it.
 Better still, it usually pits one set of players against an unexpected traitor.
 Tactics become essential, and communication is even more so.
 If you haven’t tried this one yet, we can’t recommend it enough.

 For a lighter version of the Pandemic experience, you should definitely check out Forbidden Island.
-A race against time to recover artefacts on a sinking island, it uses the same kind of mechanics but in a simpler, faster fashion.
+A race against time to recover artifacts on a sinking island, it uses the same kind of mechanics but in a simpler, faster fashion.
 As a team of intrepid explorers, you must embark on a do-or-die quest together to snatch up as much loot as you can before it’s lost beneath the waves.

 Players create custom card decks to unravel dastardly mysteries and defeat monsters torn from H.P.
 Lovecraft’s Cthulhu mythos, and the consequences of each game run on into the next.
 While it has the same roleplaying-lite experience of the original Arkham Horror, the tension as you draw cards and move each turn is far more palpable.
-That’s particularly true because each deck represents your character; they contain any equipment, talents, and harmful flaws that you’ll work to overcome in successive sessions.
+That’s particularly true because each deck represents your character.
+They contain any equipment, talents, and harmful flaws that you’ll work to overcome in successive sessions.

-The core set plays with 1-2 people, but combining two core sets ups the maximum player count to 4.
+The core set plays with 1-2 people, but combining two core sets ups the maximum player count to four.
 With nightmarish horrors threatening to overwhelm the town of Arkham, you’ll want all the help you can get.

 Big box o' miniatures Zombicide never really took off with me until Black Plague was unleashed upon the world.
 For whatever reason, slapping a medieval fantasy theme replete with necromancers and the pox was enough for me to suddenly care about the popular zombie-fighting franchise.
 Well, that and three years of iterative development over the original.

-This is a miniatures game at its best; it’s all about wading through hordes of zombies, throwing fistfuls of dice to represent you bludgeoning them to (un)death, and making tactical choices.
+This is a miniatures game at its best.
+It’s all about wading through hordes of zombies, throwing fistfuls of dice to represent you bludgeoning them to (un)death, and making tactical choices.
 Oh, and you can throw bottles of dragon bile like molotov cocktails.
 What’s not to like?

-Where many board games cast players as explorers or colonizers, Spirit Island takes a different tack altogether; you instead take on the role of powerful magic spirits defending their island’s native people against violent occupiers.
+Where many board games cast players as explorers or colonizers, Spirit Island takes a different tack altogether.
+You instead take on the role of powerful magic spirits defending their island’s native people against violent occupiers.
 This is a game cut from the same cloth as Pandemic, asking players to optimize their turn’s actions in order to take down these unwanted invaders.

 A game in much the same vein as Zombicide, Last Night on Earth pits you against legions of undead as they shamble after your brains.
-Luckily, it’s not as serious as this makes out; you play as ridiculous movie cliches and battle through equally daft event cards.
+Luckily, it’s not as serious as this makes out.
+You play as ridiculous movie cliches and battle through equally daft event cards.